gitkraken/gitkraken-client-docs/gitkraken-client/serverless.md

 ---

-GitKraken Client On-Premise Serverless (also known as *GitKraken Stand-Alone* or simply *GitKraken Serverless*) is built for teams and enterprises who work in a disconnected development environment.
+GitKraken Desktop On-Premise Serverless (also known as *GitKraken Stand-Alone* or simply *GitKraken Serverless*) is built for teams and enterprises who work in a disconnected development environment.
 You get most of the same core <a href="https://www.gitkraken.com/git-client" target=_blank>GitKraken features</a>, along with these additional benefits:

 - For use without internet
 - No account creation required